ericwayman01/probitlcmlongit/docs/index.rst

 ::

-   python3.X -m probitlcmlongit.scenario_launch --environ laptop --sim_info_dir_name sim_for_manuscript --scenarionumber 1
+   python3.X -m probitlcmlongit.scenario_launch --environ laptop --sim_info_dir_name sim_for_manuscript --scenarionumber 1 --missing_data 0
-   python3.X -m probitlcmlongit.scenario_replics_postprocess --environ laptop --sim_info_dir_name sim_for_manuscript --scenarionumber 1
+   python3.X -m probitlcmlongit.scenario_replics_postprocess --environ laptop --sim_info_dir_name sim_for_manuscript --scenario_num 1

 Once all scenarios for a simulation have finished running, a report on all scenarios can be built using the ``build_report_all_scenarios`` module.
 The command is